Gary-Burke/memory-card-game/TESTING.md

 | Game | ![screenshot](documentation/lighthouse/mobile-game.png) | ![screenshot](documentation/lighthouse/desktop-game.png) |
 | 404 | ![screenshot](documentation/lighthouse/mobile-404.png) | ![screenshot](documentation/lighthouse/desktop-404.png) |

+## Defensive Programming
+Defensive programming was manually tested and implemented for the following scenarios:
+> [!NOTE]
+> No screenshots have been provided, as this is a dynamic testing, which can't be shown by static screenshots.

+- The game should block/ignore all clicks from the player, if the player clicks on the same card repetitively.
+- The game should block/ignore all clicks from the player, while the cards are being turned around.

 ## User Story Testing

 | Target | Expectation | Outcome | Screenshot |